sethmlarson/sethmlarson.dev/app/markdown/2026-03-04/pip-relative-dependency-cooling-with-crontab.md

-# Relative “Dependency Cooling” in pip v26.0 with crontab
+# Relative “Dependency Cooldowns” in pip v26.0 with crontab

-> **WARNING:** Most of this blog post is a hack, everyone should probably just wait for relative dependency cooling to come to a future version of pip.
+> **WARNING:** Most of this blog post is a hack, everyone should probably just wait for relative dependency cooldowns to come to a future version of pip.

 <!-- more -->

 pip v26.0 [added support for the `--uploaded-prior-to` option](https://ichard26.github.io/blog/2026/01/whats-new-in-pip-26.0/#excluding-distributions-by-upload-time) in version 26.0.
-This new option enables implementing “[dependency cooling](https://blog.yossarian.net/2025/11/21/We-should-all-be-using-dependency-cooldowns)”, a technique described by [William Woodruff](https://yossarian.net), that provides simple but effective protections for the [relatively short attack-window time](https://blog.yossarian.net/2025/11/21/We-should-all-be-using-dependency-cooldowns#fn:filippo:~:text=Approx%2E%20Window%20of%20Opportunity) of malware published to public software repositories.
+This new option enables implementing “[dependency cooldowns](https://blog.yossarian.net/2025/11/21/We-should-all-be-using-dependency-cooldowns)”, a technique described by [William Woodruff](https://yossarian.net), that provides simple but effective protections for the [relatively short attack-window time](https://blog.yossarian.net/2025/11/21/We-should-all-be-using-dependency-cooldowns#fn:filippo:~:text=Approx%2E%20Window%20of%20Opportunity) of malware published to public software repositories.
 This brings the